How to Become a Police Officer in Montana

 Montana Police Officer Requirements

-The Montana POST Council is responsible for maintaining and updating the standard requirements for prospective public safety officers.
-Local police departments may establish additional requirements above and beyond the POST standard; for example, some police departments in Montana prefer applicants to have college credits in criminal justice or law enforcement.
+The Montana POST Council is responsible for setting and enforcing minimum requirements for prospective public safety officers.
+Local police departments may establish additional requirements above and beyond the POST standards; for example, some police departments in Montana prefer applicants to have college credit in criminal justice or law enforcement.
 As in other public-facing careers, additional education beyond the high school level is seen as an asset by employers and can be a determining factor in promotion opportunities.
 Montana’s minimum standards for police officers state that candidates must:

 - Be at least 18 years of age